charleseff/git-blame-game/README.md

       1) add.rb

-    Enter the number (from 1 to 1) of the file to git blame chain into > 1
+    Enter the number from the above list (from 1 to 1) of the file to git blame chain into > 1

     de2a1d78 (Carmen Cummings 2012-01-14 14:49:00 -0800 1) module Add
     de2a1d78 (Carmen Cummings 2012-01-14 14:49:00 -0800 2)   def add_4(x)